astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 Notes
 -----

+* The discovery of TMA-0 is moved from 2513 to 1947, explaining the drive to put nuclear weapons under AI control.
 * The "Captain Power" events had to be moved 50 years earlier to fit into the Matrix timeline.

 [2001]: http://www.mach25media.com/2001tl.html